RIKEN-RCCS/lens3/doc/design.md

 A Manager becomes a session leader (by calling setsid), and a MinIO process will be terminated when a Manager exits.

+### Glossary

+* __Probe-key__: An access-key used by Adm to tell Mux about wake up of MinIO.
+This is key has no corresponding secret.
+It is distiguished by an empty secret.

 ### RANDOM MEMO